gvssafronov/futriix/README.md

 The corresponding testing scripts are stored in the `/futriix/tests/` target path folder.

 > [!IMPORTANT]
-> 1. Confirm that the core storage is running and listening properly on HTTP API port 8080 before triggering tests.
+> 1. Confirm that the core storage is running and listening properly on  port 8080 before triggering tests.
 > 2. Performance testing routines can span multiple minutes depending on evaluation data volumes.

 Execution command sequences: